dadrus/heimdall/README.md

 * Declarative authorizers (allow, deny)
 * Mutators (opaque cookie, opaque header, jwt in the Authorization header) to transform the subject information
 * Error Handlers (default, redirect, www-authenticate), which support accept type negotiation as well
+* Only the default rule has effect.
+All other rules are ignored for now.

-Features to come are:
+Features to come are (more or less in this sequence):

-* Reverse Proxy
+* Proper rules loading, reloading and matching
 * Hydrators - to enrich the subject information retrieved from the authenticator
 * Authorizer (remote) - to make use of an external authorization system.
+* Opentracing support
 * k8s CDRs to load rules from.
-* Opentracing support
+* Reverse Proxy